SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 You resolve strong reference cycles by defining some of the relationships between classes as weak or unowned references instead of strong references.
-This process is described in :ref:`AutomaticReferenceCounting_WeakAndUnownedReferences` below.
+This process is described in :ref:`AutomaticReferenceCounting_ResolvingStrongReferenceCycles` below.
 However, before you learn how to break a strong reference cycle, it is useful to understand what causes sucn a cycle can be caused.